New on Netflix March 2020 – TV, film and originals release dates

 Castlevania season 3 Third run for the animated medieval fantasy series based on the popular series of video games.
 Watch on Netflix

-Mighty Little Bheem: Festival of Colours season 1 Spin-off from Indian children’s animation Mighty Little Bheem, set at the Holi festival
+Mighty Little Bheem: Festival of Colours season 1 Spin-off from Indian children’s animation Mighty Little Bheem, set at the Holi festival.
+Watch on Netflix

 Friday 6th March

-Guilty Hindi-language film about a songwriter whose boyfriend is accused of rape
+Guilty (Talvar) Hindi-language film about a songwriter whose boyfriend is accused of rape.
+Watch on Netflix

-Paradise PD season 2 Second series of the animated comedy about an incompetent police department
+Paradise PD season 2 Second series of the animated comedy about an incompetent police department.
+Watch on Netflix

-The Protector season 3 The Turkish fantasy drama about an ancient secret order gets a third run
+The Protector season 3 The Turkish fantasy drama about an ancient secret order gets a third run.
+Watch on Netflix

-Spenser Confidential Mark Wahlberg stars in a Netflix Original film from his frequent collaborator Peter Berg, about a former police detective who returns to Boston’s criminal underworld
+Spenser Confidential Mark Wahlberg stars in a Netflix Original film from his frequent collaborator Peter Berg, about a former police detective who returns to Boston’s criminal underworld.
+Watch on Netflix

 Tuesday 10th March